ossf/security-reviews/reviews/C-ares/C-ares.md

 ### Methodology

-See full audit report for methodology followed.
+See full audit report found at the link below for methodology followed.

 ### External References